-For the implementation of the step Implementation and monitoring, the following activities should be considered:
+To put in practice step Implementation and monitoring, the following activities should be considered:

 - 1. Securing the political mandate - 2.
 Development of a resilience action plan - 3.
 Allocation of responsibilities and resources - 4.
 Implementation of project plans and activities - 5.
-Management and monitoring of the resilience strategy and action plan
+Management and monitoring of the resilience strategy and action plan implementation of activities towards increasing resilience maturity.